-You can also choose between fully assembled or kit options.
-As I hand-assemble each PCB, I charge a bit more than you'd usually expect.
-If you want to save some quid: Assembly is pretty easy, you only need a soldering iron, a wrench for the banana jacks (pliers would also work) and a Philips screwdriver.
+Assembly is pretty easy, you only need a soldering iron, a wrench for the banana jacks (pliers would also work) and a Philips screwdriver.
 I also made assembly instructions, see the documentation.

 The upper half of the PCB is the first channel (usually GND) and the lower half is the second channel (usually positive or negative signal).